 In addition to the regular counseling curriculum, students in the CAI specialization enroll in:

 - CP 188 Clinical Work with Children.
 Students take two semesters of CP 188 concurrent with the internship.

 - PT 143 The Childhood Years and/or

 - CP 192 The Traumatized Child

 Students also engage in an internship working with children and/or adolescents.
-BGSP offers its own School Based Internship Program, sending counseling interns into the Boston Public Schools to work with underserved children who otherwise would likely not receive therapy.
+Through BGSP’s Therapy Center, the program offers a School Outreach Program that allows counseling interns to work with underserved children who otherwise would likely not receive therapy.
 Students may also propose their own internship setting, with the help of the Field Placement Coordinator.
 Students in the CAI specialization receive intensive individual clinical supervision and an additional group supervision focusing on work with children.